jrhillae/AlienCSI_VM_JH/blogpost.md

 library(tidyverse)
 library(purrr)
 ```
-Read in all three files containing interactions (primary interactions and secondary interactionas of sources and targets) and bind these together in one dataframe.
+Read in all three files containing interactions (primary interactions and secondary interactions of sources and targets) and bind these together in one dataframe.
 ```r
 header <- c('sourceTaxonIDs',
             'sourceTaxonName',